Business Acquisition Glossary

 Multiple (Valuation): What It Means for Business Buyers

-A valuation multiple is the factor applied to a business's earnings to determine its asking price.
-For SBA acquisitions, the sweet spot is 3x to 5x EBITDA.
+A valuation multiple is the asking price divided by annual earnings.
+Small businesses sold at an average 2.7x SDE in Q1 2026 (BizBuySell); the SBA acquisition sweet spot is 3x to 5x EBITDA.
 Below 3x is a good deal.
-Above 5x requires a more de-risked structure.
+Above 5x needs a more de-risked structure.
 Regalis Capital targets multiples where the resulting debt service leaves at least a 2x DSCR on day one.

 Read full definition